moritzmyrz/blog/clc98xztc000308l2ct2zbe7e.md

 Bad design can lead to a high bounce rate, lower conversion rates, and low customer satisfaction.

-You might think that the aesthetics of your website aren’t necessary.
+You might think that the aesthetics of your website aren't necessary.
 But the truth is that they are — not just because they affect how much people will like your site.
-Good web design also involves how quickly users can find what they are looking for on your site (and if they don’t find it immediately, whether or not they decide to stay).
+Good web design also involves how quickly users can find what they are looking for on your site (and if they don't find it immediately, whether or not they decide to stay).
 In addition, good web design impacts whether or not search engines will rank you highly for relevant keywords and searches.
 This means that if you want to get found by potential customers searching for what you offer online, then having a professional-looking website is essential!

 ## Good web design will help your business succeed.